oleg-kuibar/code-coverage-monitor/README.md

 ## Project Structure

-- `/services`: Contains the source code for the auth and data microservices.
+- `/src`: Contains the source code for the auth and data microservices.
 - - `/auth-service`: The Express.js application for handling user authentication and JWT generation/validation.
 - - `/data-service`: The Express.js application for handling data storage and retrieval.
-- - `/data-validation`: The Express.js application for validating data before saving it to the database.
-- `/ui`: The Next.js.js application for displaying code coverage history and improvements/degradation over time.
+- - `/frontend`: The Next.js.js application for displaying code coverage history and improvements/degradation over time.
 - `/data`: The MongoDB data volume.
 - `/shared`: A place for shared code between services.
 - `/config`: Contains the configuration files for the services.
-- `/docker`: Contains the Dockerfiles for the services.

 ## Deployment